top of page

 Kristy Cameron

-Organized by Métis Elder and Almonte resident Tony Belcourt, this three day event brings together Indigenous artists, performers, and knowledge keepers from across Ontario to create an unforgettable experience in Almonte, Ontario.
+Organized by Métis Elder and Almonte resident Tony Belcourt, this multi-day event brings together Indigenous artists, performers, and knowledge keepers from across Ontario to create an unforgettable experience in Almonte, Ontario.
 We expect attendees from across Ontario to join us for this vibrant celebration of Indigenous art, music, performance, food and storytelling.

 EVENT HIGHLIGHTS